About The Author

 Writing a memoir and following it up with a fictional sequel is unheard of.
 Nevertheless, that’s what Ken did, penning his own alternate history as if he had personally lived it.
 In 2016, he published the finished product: The Road to Amistad.
 Written in the same memoir style, it picks up where part three of Detour from Normal leaves off.

-Ken is presently working on his third book, a memoir entitled Aim for Justice that details the loss of his Right to Bear Arms due to mental illness and his fight to regain it.
+On April 30, 2018, Ken published his third book, a memoir entitled Aim for Justice that details the loss of his Right to Bear Arms due to mental illness and his fight to regain it.
+Half the size of his other books, Aim for Justice is intentionally fast-paced, down-to-earth, and lacking in fluff, making it ideal for readers with limited time who long for an engaging read.